BSAP seems barely a blip in the history of HK conservation, an acronym for a document that meant little at the time, and next to nothing now.

-There is a word for the topic – “biodiversity”, a contraction of biological diversity.
-And Hong Kong government is currently working on a Biodiversity Strategy and Action Plan, as part of obligations to the Convention on Biodiversity.
-Which seems fine and dandy, until you ask: What does this really mean?
+There is a word for the topic of this article – “biodiversity”, a contraction of biological diversity.
+As I wrote the original draft, Hong Kong government was working on a Biodiversity Strategy and Action Plan, as part of obligations to the Convention on Biodiversity.
+Which seemed fine and dandy, until you ask: What does this really mean?

 While founded on fieldwork like finding frogs in muddy marshes, “biodiversity” is too often obscured by the jargon of Powerpoint presentations in cloistered conferences.
 For example: “Successful management of biodiversity and ecosystem services must be based on multi-scale, multi-sectoral, and multi-stakeholder involvement,” to quote from among reams of well-meaning mumbo jumbo.